Sourced Advocate Composite Persona Architecture

 Domain-agnostic

-Special education is the first application — and it already contains the healthcare problem.
-School psychologists, OHI-eligible students, psychiatric diagnosis, medical transition planning: SPED is a compressed version of the clinical AI legitimacy problem.
-The architecture transfers from there to any domain where sourced, claim-disciplined deliberation has real consequences: oncology, public defense, housing policy, research ethics.
+Special education is the first application, and it already contains the healthcare problem.
+School psychologists, OHI-eligible students, psychiatric diagnosis, medical transition planning: special education is a compressed version of the clinical AI legitimacy problem.
+The architecture transfers from there to any domain where sourced, claim-disciplined deliberation has real consequences, including oncology, public defense, housing policy, and research ethics.

 The Two-Layer Architecture